sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --s3.bucketname         Name of the S3 bucket
   --s3.path               Override the default folder path in the bucket where the results are uploaded.
 By default it's "DOMAIN_OR_FILENAME/TIMESTAMP", or the name of the folder if --outputFolder is specified.
   --s3.region             The S3 region.
 Optional depending on your settings.
+  --s3.acl                The S3 canned ACL to set.
+Optional depending on your settings .
   --s3.removeLocalResult  Remove all the local result files after they have been uploaded to S3  [boolean] [default: false]

 HTML